vansf07/Face-Recognition-based-Company-Attendance/ReadMe.md

 * <b>Django</b>: I used Django for the backend.
 The reason I chose Django is because of its ‘batteries included’ approach, which means that essentials like authentication, admin interfacing and managing temporary messages have all been included in the framework.
 * <b>Bootstrap</b>: For the Front-end I’ve used Bootstrap to make my web application <b>responsive</b> and easy to navigate.
 * <b>OpenCV</b>: For the face recognition system itself, I have used Haar and LBPH.
 Face is detected using Haar Cascade, which is one of OpenCV’s most popular object detection algorithms and one of its main benefits is its speed.
 For face recognition, I’ve used LBPH, also provided by OpenCV through which it is possible to get great results because it is robust against monotonic grayscale transformations.
+Note: OpenCV may freeze due to compatibility isses with Linux but restarting the app will resolve the issue.
 * <b>dlib</b>: dlib is a C++ library with python bindings used to detect the face while adding a newly registered employee's photos to the training dataset.
 * <b>Matplotlib, Pandas, Numpy, Seaborn, Scipy</b>:  used for depicting employee attendance through tables, barplots as well as lineplots.